edwalters99/chores-react/README.md

 ## Feature List

 * Login and Register pages with custom form validation and error display.
-* Back-end server warnings & errors are displayed to the user throughout the App using 'Toast messages'.
+* Back-end server warnings & errors are displayed to the user throughout the app using 'Toast messages'.
 * Parent enters a family name on signup (e.g. The Bloggs Family) which is displayed in various app components.
 * Parent enters a PIN on signup which is used for authorizing Chore Completion and Reward Redemption.
 * Parent can create (or delete) a Child.
-Favourite Colour, Avatar, Date of Birth is requested to create a personalized & unique Child Dashboard.
+Favourite Colour, Avatar and Date of Birth inputs are requested to create a personalized & unique Child Dashboard.
-* A random inspirational / personalized message from their Avatar is displayed on each page refresh of Child Dashboard. e.g Days to their Birthday / Child name spelt backwards.
+* A random inspirational / personalized message from their Avatar is displayed on page refresh of the Child Dashboard. e.g Days to their Birthday / Child name spelt backwards.
 * Parents can create/delete Favourite Chores; entering a title, description, reward Coin Value and emoji to personalize each chore.
 * These chores can then be reused and assigned to any number of Children.
 * Parent performs login to Child Dashboard with a single button click.
 Child is unable to access other areas of the app and is restricted to Child Dashboard, Child Rewards and Logout.
 (No child username/password required)